muchdogesec/cxe2stix_helper/README.md

+# cxe2stix_helper

+## Before you begin

+We host a full web API that includes all objects created by cve2stix and cpe2stix, [Vulmatch](https://www.vulmatch.com/).

 ## Overview

 ![](docs/cve2stix.png)

-A small wrapper to download data using cve2stix and cpe2stix, organising it into STIX bundles based on time ranges.
+A small wrapper to download data using [cve2stix](https://github.com/muchdogesec/cve2stix/) and [cpe2stix](https://github.com/muchdogesec/cpe2stix/), organising it into STIX bundles based on time ranges.

 ## Install the script